Credentials: Ph.D. Candidate

 Maria assisted in the measurement, assignment, and least-squares fitting 2-chloropyridine and 2-chloropyrazine.
 Due to the many well-isolated vibrationally excited states accessible for these molecules, spectroscopic constants for over 20 vibrational states were obtained.
 These works allowed for a comparison between the experimental and computational vibration-rotation interaction constants.

 Maria is also engaged in developing materials for chemical education using computational molecular modeling, including a website generated for organic laboratories at collaborating community colleges that is free for use by all interested individuals.
-She has also worked with a couple of high school teachers to help implement the use of computational chemistry at the high school level.
+She has worked with a couple of high school teachers to help implement the use of computational chemistry at the high school level.
 When not doing chemistry, Maria enjoys dancing, jigsaw puzzles, various crafts, writing Excel macros, and instigating innocent mischief.

 Zdanovskaia, M. A.; Esselman, B. J.; Woods, R. C.; McMahon, R. J., The 130 – 370 GHz Rotational Spectrum of Phenyl Isocyanide (C6H5NC).
 J. Chem.
 Phys.
 2019, 151, 024301.
 View Article